 Have a look here at our full list of Italian Visas available for non-EU citizens.

-For long period stays (over 90 days), non-EU citizens are required to register their presence within 8 days after entering Italy at the competent Immigration Office and to apply for a residence permit.
+For long period stays (over 90 days), non-EU citizens must register their presence within 8 days after entering Italy at the competent Immigration Office.
+They also must apply for a residence permit.

 Permit of Stay in Italy: How long will it be valid?

-The validity of the Italian residence permit is the same as that indicated on the visa and it may be renewed.
+The validity of the Italian residence permit is the same as that indicated on the visa.
+It is possible to renew it.

 Do I need a Residence Permit if I stay in Italy for less than 3 months?